seanredmond/heniautos/README.md

 `heniautos` generates "naive" calendars, aligning ancient Greek dates with Julian calendar dates, according to astronomical data \(provided by the [`Skyfield`](https://rhodesmill.org/skyfield/) library\) using a few simple rules:

-1. Each month begins on the "observed" new moon, two days after the [astronomical conjunction](https://en.wikipedia.org/wiki/New_moon)
+1. Each month begins, by default, on an "observed" new moon two days after the [astronomical conjunction](https://en.wikipedia.org/wiki/New_moon).
+You can choose other values.
-2. The year begins on the first observed new moon on or after the day of the summer solstice.
+2. The year begins on the first observed (by rule #1) new moon on or after the day of the summer solstice.
 3. Intercalations are made when _astronomically_ necessary.
 Essentially, if one year ends close enough to the summer solstice that twelve lunar months will not be enough to reach the next solstice, then the next year will be intercalary.

 For example, `heniautos`' calendar for 416/415 BCE: